Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 **6.1** The Client will pay Staffscanner Temporary Worker Fees in respect of Temporary Workers in accordance with the scale of charges advised to the Client via the Staffscanner platform.
-The Temporary Worker Fees comprise of the Temporary Worker’s pay and holiday pay and include Staffscanner Limited’s commission and employer’s National Insurance contributions.
+The Temporary Worker Fees comprise of the Temporary Worker’s pay and holiday pay and include Staffscanner’s commission and employer’s National Insurance contributions.
 The following conditions apply to the Temporary Worker
 Fees:

 **(a)** fees are calculated according to the number of hours worked by the Temporary Worker (to the nearest quarter hour).
-**(b)** the Client shall during the Assignment verify the number of hours worked by the Temporary Worker.
-If the Client is unable to verify hours worked due to the Client disputing the hours claimed, the Client shall inform Staffscanner immediately and shall co-operate fully and in a timely fashion with Staffscanner to enable Staffscanner to establish what hours, if any, were worked by the Temporary Worker.
+**(b)** if the Client is unable to verify hours worked due to the Client disputing the hours claimed, the Client shall inform Staffscanner within 24 hours of the date of the shift and shall co-operate fully and in a timely fashion with Staffscanner to enable Staffscanner to establish what hours, if any, were worked by the Temporary Worker and any amendments thereto.

 **(c)** Failure to verify hours does not absolve the Client of its obligation to pay the Temporary Worker Fees in respect of the hours actually worked.